 Simple English definitions for legal terms

-Read a random definition: bill of health
+Read a random definition: racial profiling

 International private law refers to the rules and regulations that govern legal disputes between individuals or companies from different countries.
 It is also known as private international law or conflict of laws.
 Essentially, it helps determine which country's laws should apply in a given situation when there are conflicting laws from different countries involved.
 For example, if a person from the United States gets into a car accident while on vacation in France, international private law would help determine which country's laws should apply to the case.